tom1209/Family-Health-Share/readme.txt

 TODO
 -Check momentum package for good animations
--Do CSS, add health conditions slide in and out instead of appearing and disappearing -Allow user to add notes to health conditions
--Salt and hash family password
+-Do CSS, add health conditions slide in and out instead of appearing and disappearing -Salt and hash family password
 -Do not let users add the same health condition
 -Admin functionality